 In the figure, the role of the telecommunications regulator is primarily captured in the specification of licence agreements which authorize operators to provide service.
 These licenses, among other things, may oblige providers to utilize mobile phone-based alerting technology in the event of an emergency.
 At the same time, telecommunications regulations may impose obligations for collaboration between service providers and national emergency agencies.
 These provisions are of vital importance to FEWER's primary beneficiaries, small-scale fishers, who are particularly vulnerable to natural hazards.
-Regulatory obligations of telcos should include provisions for enhanced and accessible emergency communications for small-scale fishers for example through (i) minimum specified requirements for cellular coverage at sea and (ii) zero-rated FEWER messaging for emergency alerts and relief.
+Regulatory obligations for small-scale fishers for example through (i) minimum specified requirements for cellular coverage at sea and (ii) zero-rated FEWER messaging for emergency alerts and relief.
+The former is an extension of existing obligations of concessionaires who hold national licenses, with the relaxation that the capacity requirements are dramatically reduced.
+The latter, triggered zero-rated service, is already in place in many jurisdictions though a mix of formal and informal arrangements with national emergency management authorities.